Young Frankenstein: Plot

-Frederick brings the creature to life by electrical charges during a lightning storm.
-The creature takes its first steps, but, frightened by Igor lighting a match, he attacks Frederick and nearly strangles him before he is sedated.
-Meanwhile, unaware of the creature's existence, the townspeople gather to discuss their unease at Frederick continuing his grandfather's work.
-Inspector Kemp, a one-eyed police official with a prosthetic arm, whose German accent is so thick that even his own countrymen cannot understand him, proposes to visit the doctor, whereupon he demands assurance that Frankenstein will not create another monster.
-Returning to the lab, Frederick discovers Blücher setting the creature free.
-She reveals the monster's love of violin music and her own romantic relationship with Frederick's grandfather.
-The creature is enraged by sparks from a thrown switch and escapes the castle.
+Unaware the Monster exists, the townspeople gather to discuss their unease at Frederick continuing his grandfather's work.
+Inspector Kemp, a one-eyed police inspector with a prosthetic arm and a heavy German accent, visits the doctor's and demands assurance that Frederick would not create another monster.
+Returning to the lab, Frederick discovers Blücher releasing the creature.
+She reveals the Monster's love of violin music, her own romantic relationship with Frederick's grandfather, and her planning out the events that inspired Frederick to create a monster as Victor did.
+The Monster becomes enraged by electrical sparks from a thrown switch and escapes the castle.
+While roaming the countryside, the Monster interacts with a young girl and a blind, hermetic monk.
+Frederick recaptures the Monster and locks himself in a room with him.
+He calms the Monster's homicidal tendencies with flattery and a promise to guide him to success, embracing his heritage as a Frankenstein.

-While roaming the countryside, the monster has encounters with a young girl and a blind hermit, references to 1931's Frankenstein and 1935's Bride of Frankenstein, respectively.
-Frederick recaptures the monster and locks himself in a room with him.
-He calms the monster's homicidal tendencies with flattery and a promise to guide him to success, embracing his heritage as a Frankenstein.
-At a theater full of illustrious guests, Frederick shows "The Creature" following simple commands.
-The demonstration continues with Frederick and the monster, both in top hats and tuxedos, performing the musical number "Puttin' On the Ritz".
-A stage light suddenly explodes and frightens the monster, interrupting the performance.
-The crowd begins to boo and throw vegetables at the monster, who becomes enraged and charges into the crowd, where he is captured and chained by police.
-Back in the laboratory, Inga attempts to comfort Frederick, and they fornicate on the suspended reanimation table.
+At a theater filled with prominent guests, Frederick shows "The Creature" following simple commands, then performs "Puttin' On the Ritz" with him.
+During the performance, a stage light explodes and frightens the Monster, who becomes enraged at the booing crowd, and charges at them when they throw rotten vegetables.
+He is captured and chained by police.
+Back in the laboratory, Inga attempts to comfort Frederick; they sleep together on the suspended reanimation table.

-The monster escapes from prison the same night that Frederick's fiancée Elizabeth arrives unexpectedly for a visit.
-The monster takes her captive as he flees.
-Elizabeth falls in love with the creature due to his "enormous Schwanzstucker".
-While the townspeople hunt for the monster, Frederick plays the violin to lure his creation back to the castle and recaptures him.
-Just as the Kemp-led mob storms the laboratory, Frankenstein transfers some of his stabilizing intellect to the creature, who reasons with and placates the mob.
-Elizabeth, with her hair styled after that of the female creature from Bride of Frankenstein, marries the now erudite and sophisticated monster; while Inga, in bed with Frederick, asks what her new husband got in return during the transfer procedure.
-Frederick growls wordlessly like the monster and embraces Inga who, as Elizabeth did when abducted by the monster, begins singing the refrain "Ah, Sweet Mystery of Life".
+The Monster escapes from prison the same night Elizabeth, Frederick's socialite fiancée, arrives unexpectedly.
+The Monster takes her captive, but she falls in love with him as he makes love to her.
+While the townspeople hunt the Monster, Frederick plays the violin and Igor plays the horn to lure his creation back to the castle and recaptures him.
+Just as the Kemp-led mob storms the laboratory, Frederick transfers some of his stabilizing intellect to the Monster, who reasons with and placates the mob.
+Kemp gives the Monster a warm reception.

+Sometime later, Frederick and Inga are wed and Elizabeth marries the now-sophisticated Monster.
+While in bed with Frederick, Inga asks what he got in return during the transfer procedure.
+Frederick growls wordlessly like the monster and embraces Inga while Igor plays the horn on the roof.